$p$-Integrality of canonical coordinates: -integrality of and radius of convergence

-In this section we describe our strategy to prove Theorem~\ref{theo_integral_mirror}.
-This strategy relies on Theorems~\ref{theo_generic_integral} and \ref{theo_generic_mirror}.
-In order to state these two theorems, we recall the definition of \emph{radius of convergence of a differential operator with coefficients in $\mathcal{W}_{p}\cap\mathbb{C}_p[[z]]$}.
-For a real number $r>0$ we have the following ring of analytic functions Now, let us consider $\bm{\tau}:\mathcal{W}_{p}\cap\mathbb{C}_p[[z]]\rightarrow\mathcal{A}(z,1)$ given by
+In this section we describe our strategy to prove that $y_0\in 1+z\mathbb{Z}_p[[z]]$.
+This strategy relies on Proposition~\ref{prop_p_integral_frob} and Theorem~\ref{theo_generic_integral}.
+In order to state these results, we recall the definition of \emph{radius of convergence of a differential operator with coefficients in $\mathcal{W}_{p}\cap\mathbb{C}_p[[z]]$}.
+For a real number $r>0$ we have the following ring of analytic functions In other words, $\mathcal{A}(z,r)$ is the ring of power series with coefficients in $\mathcal{W}_p$ that converge in the open disk $D(z,r):=\{x\in\mathcal{W}_p: |x-z|<r\}$.